northscaler/d/README.md

 If not found, `d` downloads the specified, or latest if unspecified, version of `deno` and uses that.

-Simply store the `deno` version number in the `.drc` file wherever you want to use it acording to the rules abovec.
+Simply store the `deno` version number in the `.drc` file wherever you want to use it acording to the rules above.

 By default, `d` stores `deno` versions in `~/.d`.
 Downloaded zip distros of deno are cached in the `d` home dir.

-Override that location by using `d` argument `--d-home` or setting envvar `DENO_D_HOME`.
+Override that location by using `d` argument `--d-home` or setting environment variable `DENO_D_HOME`.

 By default, all arguments are passed along to `deno`, unless there is a `--` argument specified.
 In that case, all arguments passed along to `d` precede the `--`, and all arguments following `--` are passed along to `deno`.